knative/docs/docs/versioned/serving/app-security/security-guard.md

     ```

 After the Service has been created, Guard starts monitoring the Service Pods and all Events sent to the Service.

-Continue to [Security-Guard alert example](./security-guard-example-alerts.md) to test your installation

-See the [Using Security-Guard section](./security-guard-about.md) to learn about managing the security of the service

 ### Cleanup